-The FY25-FY29 Capital Budget and Financial Plan is primarily focused upon maintaining the County's infrastructure including roads, facilities, and land management.
+The FY26-FY30 Capital Budget and Financial Plan is primarily focused on preserving and enhancing the County's infrastructure, with key investments in roads, facilities, and land management.
+The plan supports both new initiatives and the continuation of long-term capital programs critical to public safety, service delivery, and quality of life.